Arbuckle’s Fort

 Together, the West Virginia Land Trust and The Archaeological Conservancy partnered to acquire and preserve the Arbuckle’s Fort Archaeological Site located in Greenbrier County, West Virginia.
 This project is an opportunity to preserve a site dating to the Revolutionary War and early settlement period in the state, as well as the important natural resources located on the property.

-This 25-acre public preserve is a permanently protected monument to the struggles our Greenbrier Valley ancestors endured in the mid-1700s as they put their roots down in the region.
+This 25-acre property is a permanently protected monument to the struggles our Greenbrier Valley ancestors endured in the mid-1700s as they put their roots down in the region.
 The fort site now rests on a lush grassy knoll bordered by two slow meandering streams; inviting visitors to interpret history while peacefully enjoying the natural setting.
 Local school students and tourists have used the site to learn about archaeology and history; the permanent preservation of this property will ensure they can continue to do so.
 It is anticipated that conserving such historic sites throughout the Greenbrier Valley will increase the draw for tourists, and will ultimately boost the local economy as the Valley becomes a destination for more visitors.

 History